 Stress fractures are subtle injuries that often develop over time, typically from repetitive stress.
-Because about 10% of all stress fractures occur in the foot or ankle, the team at Rocky Mountain Foot and Ankle Center in Wheat Ridge, Colorado frequently treats them.
+Because about 10% of all stress fractures occur in the foot or ankle, the team at Rocky Mountain Foot and Ankle Center in Evergreen and Wheat Ridge, Colorado, frequently treats them.
 If you have foot pain, even if it goes away when you rest, call or make an appointment online with Matthew Paden, DPM, FACFAS, Dustin Kruse, DPM, MA, FACFAS, or Brett Sachs, DPM, FACFAS today.

 A stress fracture is a hairline crack or bruising that develops in a bone from repetitive stress.
 It also develops in runners and other athletes who put a lot of stress on their feet.
 People who are obese or spend a lot of time on their feet like nurses and teachers are more likely to develop stress fractures.